Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 Notice: Each cycle is fast, focused on one question, and based on real learning.

 In real life, you may want to tackle a few questions per iteration - if two things are clear, fix them before shipping again so you can actually gain valuable feedback rather than hearing the same complaints.
-The key is to keep cycles short and focused on learning.
+Also, when working with real clients, they might not be as receptive to trying things so many times - of course, you need to consider that aspects as well.
+Regardless, the key remains the same: keep cycles short and focused on learning.

 ### Integration with Other Tools